Filpill/blog-web/content/projects/2024-01-16-docker-ingestion.md

 ## Summary
 This article goes through the process of incorporating Docker as a tool for creating a data ingestion system into a Postgres database.
 We will containerise both the database and the Python ingestion scripts.

+The Github project this article is based on can be found here: [github_repo: nba_stats](https://github.com/Filpill/nba_stats/tree/main)

 ## Required Containers
 We will be building 3 containers to manage the data ingestion: